Work Environment

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Property Manager
+Entry / Progression - Property Manager

-A property Manager role requires significant knowledge and experience.
-Many Managers start their careers in sales or customer service and then progress.
+A Property Manager role requires significant knowledge and experience.
+Many managers start their careers in sales or customer service and then progress.

 The most relevant degree subjects include business, management and marketing.
 Likewise also an engineering mindset.
 Although a degree may sometimes be required, experience and track record are often as important to an employer.